sbechara/linuxGame/ReadMe.md

 I think it is best to think of Linux filesystems as a bunch of branching trails.
 Think of this as a journey.
 You are going to start in the folder called `linuxGameHome`.
 Let's see what we have in our current folder and where we can go!

 To get started:
-1. First, go home by typing in `cd ~`
+1. First, go home by typing in `cd ~`.
+Do an `ls` to see what is in your home folder.
+Make a mental note of what is there.
 2. Now, we need to "clone" the repository that I created that has all the files you will need in them.
-You can do so by typing in
+You can do so by typing in `git clone https://github.com/sbechara/linuxGame.git`
+3. Enter the `ls` command again.
+Magic!
+This is one of the reasons linux is cool because you can do stuff like this...

+Now that you have the basics, it is time for your journey!
 You can go through the door if you want, but I don't think there is anything there...Probably should start by going into the field.
 Don't forget to type `ls` once you get there to see what is available to you!